OctopusDeploy/docs/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 The different AWS resources types have been separated into their respective files to make it easier to maintain.

 ## autoscaling.tf

-This file contains the definitions for creating the autoscaling configuraiton in AWS
+This file contains the definitions for creating the auto-scaling configuration in AWS:

 <details>
-<summary>File contents</summary>
+<summary>autoscaling.tf</summary>
 <p>

 ```